Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Introduction

 \section{Introduction}

-In a changing climate, extreme hot events are becoming more frequent and intense \cite{hansen_perception_2012}.
-The impacts of those events are detrimental at many scales, causing damages to our society, environment, and other living being \cite{portnerIPPC2022Climate2022}.

-Europe, and especially the Mediterranean basin, are identified as a hot-spot for extreme hot events, with magnitude changing according to the future climate scenarios (\cite{intergovernmental_panel_on_climate_change_climate_2023} and references therein).
-In particular, heat extremes in Western Europe have warmed at a faster pace than elsewhere in the mid-latitudes \cite{rousi_accelerated_2022}.
+In a changing climate, extreme hot events are becoming more frequent and intense \cite{hansen_perception_2012, dunn2020, seneviratne2021}.
+The impacts of these events are detrimental on many levels, causing damage to our society, the environment, and other living beings \cite{portner2023}.
+Europe, and especially the Mediterranean Basin, is identified as a hot spot for extreme hot events, with magnitudes changing according to future climate scenarios (see \cite{masson-delmotte2023} and references therein).
+In particular, heat extremes in Western Europe have warmed at a faster pace than elsewhere in the mid-latitudes \cite{rousi_accelerated_2022, vautard_heat_2023}.

-Besides global warming, different physical drivers influence the formation of heat waves \cite{perkins_review_2015,horton_review_2016}, acting on different timescales.
-Heat waves being linked to synoptic systems, the shorter timescale is the one of atmospheric variability \cite{dole_was_2011, schubert_warm_2011}, corresponding to a few days.
-Slower drivers are the soil moisture, which acts on a seasonal timescale, and slow modes of internal variability of the climates, acting on yearly to multidecadal timescales.
-These slow drivers can modulate the occurrence and frequency of heat waves \cite{perkins_review_2015}.
-The deficit of soil moisture at the beginning of summer in Southern Europe and the Atlantic Multidecadal Variability (AMV) are two slow drivers of particular importance in Europe.
+Besides global warming, different physical drivers influence the formation of heat waves, acting on different timescales~\cite{perkins_review_2015,horton_review_2016}.
+The fastest driver is the atmospheric circulation, which can cause heat waves through persistent high-pressure synoptic systems.
+The associated time scale corresponds to a few days, which is the typical duration of a heat wave.
+Slower drivers modulate the occurrence and frequency of heat waves, acting on seasonal, yearly, and multidecadal time scales \cite{perkins_review_2015}.

-Soil moisture deficit in the Mediterranean basin at the beginning of summer has proved to act as a precondition for some extreme events such as droughts \cite{vautard_summertime_2007,zampieri_hot_2009} and heat waves \cite{fischer_contribution_2007,fischer_soil_2007, alexander_extreme_2011,materia_summer_2022} over continental Europe.
-The mechanism is the following.
-Dry and warm air masses form over the dry soils of the Mediterranean and induce diminished cloudiness.
-These air masses are advected northward by southerly wind episodes, increasing temperature and evaporative demand over Europe, which in turn conduces to drier soils.
+Regarding summer European heat waves, an important seasonal driver is soil moisture.
+A soil moisture deficit in the Mediterranean Basin at the beginning of summer has been shown to act as a precondition for some extreme events such as droughts \cite{vautard_summertime_2007, zampieri_hot_2009} and heat waves \cite{fischer_contribution_2007, fischer_soil_2007, alexander_extreme_2011, materia_summer_2022} over continental Europe.
+The mechanism is as follows: dry and warm air masses form over the dry soils of the Mediterranean and induce diminished cloudiness.
+These air masses are advected northward by southerly wind episodes, increasing temperature and evaporative demand over Europe, which in turn leads to drier soils.
 These drier soils amplify the warming through higher sensible heat emissions and favored upper-air anticyclonic circulation \cite{zampieri_hot_2009}.